praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ### Make the Analytics object globally accessible

-If you are going to add the `doPlugins` function (below) and use plug-ins, you need to check a box to make the Analytics `s` object available globally in the Analytics implementation.
+If you are going to add the `doPlugins` function (below) and use plug-ins, you need to check a box to make the [!DNL Analytics] `s` object available globally in the [!DNL Analytics] implementation.

 1. Go to **[!UICONTROL Extensions]** > **[!UICONTROL Installed]**.
-1. In the Adobe Analytics extension, click **[!UICONTROL Configure]**.
+1. In the [!DNL Adobe Analytics] extension, click **[!UICONTROL Configure]**.

    ![](/help/assets/analytics-configureextension.png)

 1. Under **[!UICONTROL Library Management]**, select the box labeled **[!UICONTROL Make tracker globally accessible]**.

-   As you can see in the help bubble, this causes the tracker to be scoped globally under window.s, which is important when you refer to it in your customer JavaScript.
+   As you can see in the help bubble, this causes the tracker to be scoped globally under `window.s`, which is important when you refer to it in your customer JavaScript.

 ### Including the doPlugins function

 To add plug-ins, you need to add a function called `doPlugins`.
-This function is not added by default, but once added, is handled by the AppMeasurement library.
-It is called last when a hit is sent to Adobe Analytics.
+This function is not added by default, but once added, is handled by the [!DNL AppMeasurement] library.
+It is called last when a hit is sent to [!DNL Adobe Analytics].
 Therefore, you can use this function to run some JavaScript to set variables that are easier set this way.

-1. While still in the Analytics extension, scroll down and expand the section titled Configure Tracking Using Custom Code.
+1. While still in the [!DNL Analytics] extension, scroll down and expand the section titled Configure Tracking Using Custom Code.
 1. Click **[!UICONTROL Open Editor]**.
 1. Paste the following code into the code editor: